-Now that G is four and a half, I might as well get around to some of the books we added to our lives when he was three.
+Now that our son is four and a half, I might as well get around to some of the books we added to our lives when he was three.
 There were so many favorites.

-If you love kid lit in the kind of weird way I do, there are more books above in the FOR KIDS link.
+If you love kid lit in the weirdo way I do-there are more books above in the FOR KIDS link.

-Around the World with Mouk by Marc Boutavant seemed fitting for G’s 3rd birthday as we were still on tour in the US and knew Australia was next.
-But on the page where Mouk goes to Australia there are a lot of big sharks, so that wasn’t super.
+Around the World with Mouk by Marc Boutavant seemed fitting for our son’s third birthday as we were still on tour in the US and knew Australia was next.
+On the page where Mouk goes to Australia, however, there are a lot of big sharks-so that wasn’t super.

 Fox in Sox by Dr. Seus is the best.
 There’s nothing else to say.
 It’s impossible to read and makes you trip over your tongue and everyone involved laughs and laughs.

 George and Martha: The Complete Stories of Two Best Friends by James Marshall is so ridiculously sweet.
 This friendship primer teaches valuable lessons about how to treat your friends and how to expect them to treat you.
 Plus it’s hysterical.